tier4/scenario_simulator_v2/docs/user_guide/scenario_test_runner/ScenarioTestRunner.md

 # Scenario Test Runner User Guide

-You can test run (preview) the scenarios you created usng the GUI scenario editor before running it with Autoware.
+You can test run (preview) the scenarios you created using the GUI scenario editor before running it with Autoware.

-The file you exported from th GUI scenrio editor is in YAML based format called "tier4 scenario format".
+The file you exported from the GUI scenario editor is in YAML based format called "[TierIV Scenario Format Version 2.0](../../design/TierIVScenarioFormatVersion2.md)".
 Then it is converted into XML based OpenSCENARIO format.
 The specification of this OpenSCENARIO format is found at [OpenSCENARIO](http://www.openscenario.org/) site.

 ## Before Testing Scenarios

 You need to open your YAML file with text editor and edit the following two parts of your scenario file before testing it.

 #### 1. Add Full Path to your Map File

 Find the following part in your YAML file;